cgod720/nextLesson/README.md

 ## Why use NEXT.js?

-NEXT apps load faster because of [code-splitting](https://reactjs.org/docs/code-splitting.html)
+NEXT apps load faster because of [code-splitting](https://reactjs.org/docs/code-splitting.html).
+Code splitting allows your app to "lazy-load" only the parts of your app that are needed by the user, instead of loading all of your code, some of which the user may never need or see.
+This makes loading your app in the browser super fast!

+Client-side routing in next is page based and intuitive.

 ## Who uses NEXT.js?